DreamCoder123/All-Interview-Question/README.md

 It seamlessly integrates with the IoC container and allows you to use each feature of Spring in an easier manner.
 The DispatcherServlet contacts HandlerMapping to call the appropriate Controller for processing the request on receiving it.
 Then, the controller calls appropriate service methods to set or process the Model data.
 The service processes the data and returns the view name to DispatcherServlet.
 DispatcherServlet then takes the help of ViewResolver and picks up the defined view for the request.
 Once the view is decided, the DispatcherServlet passes the Model data to View where it is finally rendered on the browser.

+39. What is a View Resolver pattern and explain its significance in Spring MVC?
+It is a J2EE pattern that allows the applications to dynamically choose technology for rendering the data on the browser (View).
+Any technology like HTML, JSP, XSLT, JSF, or any other such technology can be used as View.
+The View Resolver has the information of different views.
+The Controller returns the name of the View which is then passed to View Resolver by the DispatcherServlet for selecting the appropriate View technology and then the data is displayed.
+The default ViewResolver used in Spring MVC is InternalResourceViewResolver.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features